BresThomas/projectPlanner-public/README.md

 ![image1](https://github.com/BresThomas/projectPlanner-public/assets/59121834/bb8590bf-48af-43ac-9139-77609b6b44f8)

 ## 🚀 Introduction
 Welcome to projectPlanner, a SaaS platform designed to help teams manage their projects from start to finish.
-Developed using Python (Django), Tailwind, JS, and AI (OpenAI API), this platform offers a seamless and intuitive experience for users to plan, organize, and track their projects.
+Developed using Python (Django), Tailwind, JS, and AI (OpenAI API), this platform offers a seamless and intuitive experience for users to plan their projects.

 ## 💻 Technologies Used